ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 <p style="text-align: left;">
   <img style="max-width:120px;"  alt="poison pill" src="/img/reactive/poison-icon.png">
 </p>
-But this can be a poison pill: When a queue is full it will block a thread.
-When more and more queues get blocked your server will die a slow death.
+But this can be a real poison pill: when a queue is full it will block a thread, as more and more queues get blocked your server will die a slow death.

-Blocking is faster qnd more performant, than reactive.
-But reactive will allow for more concurrency.
-Which is important if you have a microservice based architecture, as there you typically need to be more careful and more exact when allocating resources between microservices
+Blocking is faster and more performant, than reactive, but reactive will allow for more concurrency Which is important if you have a micro-service based architecture, as there you typically need to be more careful and more exact when allocating resources between services

 As in, by being more concurrent you can save a lot of money when using cloud and microservices.